||| Get Your Black and White Baby Lion Pictures |||

 HOW CLIMATE CHANGE AFFECTS BABY LIONS

-The little cats in our cute baby lion images are facing major risks due to climate change.
+The little cats in our cute baby lion images and lion cub pictures are facing major risks due to climate change.
 One major risk is drought.
 Leading to malnourished prey as a result.
 Which is already infested with ticks or illness, as a result when they eat them they also get infected.
 The ticks, it turns out, carry a blood parasite that rendered them less able to cope with the canine distemper virus.
 The combination of the two diseases killed many more than either disease commonly would acting on its own.
 These droughts which ultimately lead to deadly co-infection of them are predicted to become more commonplace as the climate warms.

 The number of clashes between people and also African lions could increase as temperatures rise, a new study suggests.
 The research shows that global warming could lead to changes in the geographical range of a disease carried by the tsetse fly as a result.
 Which can also be deadly to cattle.
 Although the overall range of the disease is likely to increase, it could vanish from parts of eastern and southeastern Africa that support large numbers of them.
 In turn, this could lead to cattle ranchers moving their animals into these areas bringing people and them into close proximity.
 Which may put herders in danger and trigger further declines in the lion population.